leolani/cltl-knowledgeextraction/README.md

 1. Getting semantic types of each element of the triple, and its subparts, using the manually made lexicon, WordNet lexname, Stanford NER

+#### ConversationalAnalyzer

+Extract triples taking the conversational context into account.

+##### Models

+Models for the ConversationalAnalyzer can be downloaded from [ResearchDrive](https://vu.data.surfsara.nl/index.php/s/WpL1vFChlQpkbqW).

 ### Sample output

 Here is a sample output for sentence `“I have three white cats”`: